lucashfreitas/blog-lucasfsantos/content/posts/2019-06-09--Deploy-SPA-Cloudfront.md

 * Every time when you deploy a new version/change to our website all the users should be able to get the updated content after a single page refresh.
 * For last, you should keep track of which files compound your web app and decide what is the best cache option for each. e.g: Whenever you add cache to all javascript files and they tend to change, make sure that filename will change after an update as described before.

-## Overview of AWS S3 & AWS CloudFront and Caching.
+### Overview of AWS S3 & AWS CloudFront and Caching

 Now we will do a quick overview of how S3 works with Cloudfront.
 Cloudfront is a [CDN (Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network), if you are not familiar please have a look at this article: [Cloudfare - what is a CDN](https://www.cloudflare.com/learning/cdn/what-is-a-cdn/).